Get in touch

 The exceptionally competitive fight for customers is not a new phenomenon.
 Understanding the needs and desires of customer groups and individual users while maintaining customer contact is, therefore, more than simply part of the current agenda for telecommunications providers.
 Currently, we are experiencing a rapid change in customer behavior, which requires new organizational and technological strategies.
 Customer journeys are increasingly fragmented, new touchpoints arise, online and mobile dominate; previously, direct contact was a matter of course, now not much of this remains.
 CSPs have to be in a position to adapt their digital business constantly to continuously remain competitive.
 This means rethinking and redesigning commercial offerings, employing new techniques, and integrating innovative services into portfolios.
 And internalizing the motto: “Experience is the new product!”

 A good example of the eroding connection to the customer is the paradigm change triggered by eSIMs and the challenges that accompany them.
 These “embedded” SIM cards are permanently installed in devices and can be activated on the software side with various CSPs’ profiles and network information.
 Device manufacturers and other providers thus have the opportunity to bundle hardware and communication services.
 Traditional CSPs are no longer involved, since they automatically lose direct customer contact and become “white label” suppliers.
 Wherever possible, they will now seek mergers with global alliances to monetize communication services themselves once again.
 Additional sources of revenue could also open up in this segment, such as machines or household appliances with integrated wireless connectivity.
+A good example is Telefonica’s M2M technology which e.g., was picked by Nestlé to build IoT for coffee machines.

 In every case, what’s important is to think of the customer in a future-oriented perspective and position oneself accordingly.
 Customer centricity – not just on paper.